7 Days in Sydney: The Itinerary That Actually Makes Sense

 Sydney’s shopping is spread across a few distinct precincts and worth splitting the day between them.

-Start in the CBD — Pitt Street Mall and the adjacent blocks are the main shopping precinct, with most of the major Australian and international retailers in one place.
+Start in the CBD — Pitt Street Mall and the adjacent blocks cover most of the major Australian and international retailers.

-The Queen Victoria Building (QVB) on George Street is worth going inside regardless of whether you buy anything — the building itself is a Victorian-era sandstone structure with stained glass and a restored clock mechanism.
+The Queen Victoria Building (QVB) on George Street is worth going inside regardless of purchases — a Victorian-era sandstone structure with stained glass and a restored clock mechanism covering an entire city block.

-It covers an entire city block and houses fashion, jewellery, and food.
-The Strand Arcade off Pitt Street is smaller but has some of Sydney’s better independent fashion and jewellery designers across three levels.
+The Strand Arcade off Pitt Street is smaller but carries some of Sydney’s better independent fashion and jewellery designers across three levels.

-For the afternoon, pick one of these two options — they’re in opposite directions from the CBD so don’t try to do both.
+For the afternoon, pick one of these two options — they’re in opposite directions from the CBD.

-Birkenhead Point (northwest, Drummoyne) is a discount outlet centre about 20 minutes by bus from Town Hall (500 or 504).
+Birkenhead Point (northwest, Drummoyne) is a discount outlet centre about 20 minutes by bus from Town Hall (bus 500 or 504).

-This is where you’ll find discounted end-of-season stock from mid-range Australian brands — Country Road, Politix, Sportscraft, and similar.
-Good choice if outlet pricing is the priority.
+It sits on the water, which makes the outlet experience more bearable.
+End-of-season stock from mid-range Australian brands — Country Road, Politix, Sportscraft, and similar.
+Best choice if outlet pricing is the priority.

 Westfield Bondi Junction (east) is 15 minutes by train from Town Hall.
-The shopping centre is large and covers most of the major retailers.
+Large format with most major retailers and a good food court on the upper level.

-The food court on the upper level is good for a break.
-Bondi Junction gets very busy on Saturday afternoons — go earlier in the day if possible.
+Bondi Junction gets busy on Saturday afternoons — going earlier in the day is worth it.

-Paddy’s Markets at Haymarket near Chinatown is worth a visit if you’re looking for cheaper souvenirs, produce, and miscellaneous goods — it runs Thursday to Sunday and is busy on weekends.
+Paddy’s Markets at Haymarket near Chinatown run Wednesday to Sunday — cheaper souvenirs, produce, and miscellaneous goods.
+Busy on weekends.

 What to Save for Next Time

-Wollongong and the Illawarra Coast are worth the trip — the Nan Tien Temple at Wollongong (Australia’s largest Buddhist temple, free entry, accessible by train to Unanderra then a short bus ride) is genuinely worth seeing, and Kiama further south has a blowhole that’s one of my favourite things in NSW.
+Wollongong and the Illawarra Coast — the Nan Tien Temple at Wollongong (the largest Buddhist temple in the Southern Hemisphere, free entry, accessible by train to Wollongong, then bus 34 to the temple gates) is worth seeing, and Kiama further south has a blowhole that’s one of my favourite things in NSW.

-But both feel rushed as Sydney day trips when you’re already packing a full week.
-Plan them as an extension to the south coast rather than a day return from the city.
+Both feel rushed as Sydney day trips when the week is already full — better planned as an extension to the south coast.

-Hunter Valley overnight — the Hunter Valley is covered above as an optional Day 5 swap, but if wine is the main reason you want to go, one night in Pokolbin is a better experience than rushing a day trip.
+Hunter Valley overnight — if wine is the main reason to go, one night in Pokolbin is a better experience than a day trip.
+The Hunter Valley is covered above as an optional Day 5 swap.

 Sydney Tower Eye is expensive for what it is.
-The view from the ferry between Manly and Circular Quay, or from Mrs Macquarie’s Chair, is comparable and free.
+The view from the Manly Ferry, Mrs Macquarie’s Chair, or the BridgeMuseum is comparable and costs far less.

-August is mid-winter in Sydney.
-The city doesn’t shut down for winter the way colder climates do — days are mostly clear, temperatures sit around 11–17°C, and the beaches are quiet and walkable even if not swimming weather for most visitors.
+June to August is winter in Sydney.
+Days are mostly clear, temperatures sit around 11–17°C, and the beaches are quiet and walkable, even if not swimming weather for most visitors.

-Whale watching is at its peak in August — humpback whales migrate north along the coast and tours from Circular Quay and Darling Harbour regularly get close encounters.
-The 3-hour cruises depart most mornings.
+Whale watching peaks in August — humpback whales migrate north along the coast, and tours from Circular Quay regularly get close encounters.
+The 3-hour cruises depart most mornings, though it can be cold and choppy on the water.

-City2Surf is Sydney’s famous 14km fun run from Hyde Park to Bondi Beach, held on a Sunday in August each year.
+City2Surf is Sydney’s 14km fun run from Hyde Park to Bondi Beach, held on Sunday 9 August 2026.

-Pack layers for the Blue Mountains — mornings can be close to zero at the summit in August.
+Pack layers for the Blue Mountains — mornings can be close to zero at the summit.

 Best Time to Visit Sydney

-Vivid Sydney runs from late May into June (2026 dates: 22 May – 13 June), straddling the end of autumn and start of winter — the city’s buildings and landmarks are lit with large-scale light projections and it’s one of the better reasons to visit in this window.
+Vivid Sydney runs from late May into June — the 2026 run is 22 May to 13 June — and the city’s buildings and landmarks are lit with large-scale light projections, and it’s one of the better reasons to visit in this window.
 See the Vivid Sydney Guide for what to expect.

 Summer (December–February) is busy and hot.
-Bondi at peak summer is extremely crowded — if the beach is a priority, the shoulder seasons are a better bet.
+Bondi at peak summer is extremely crowded — shoulder seasons are a better bet if the beach is a priority.

-Winter (June–August) is quiet and mild by Australian standards.
-Fewer tourists, lower accommodation prices, and good visibility for the harbour.
+Winter (June–August) is quiet and mild.
+Fewer tourists, lower accommodation prices, and good harbour visibility.
 August is the sweet spot for whale watching.

 Where to Stay in Sydney

-The best bases are the CBD, The Rocks, or Darling Harbour — all three put you within walking distance of Circular Quay and the ferry network, which is the central transport hub for this itinerary.
+The best bases are the CBD, The Rocks, or Darling Harbour — all three are within walking distance of Circular Quay and the ferry network, which is the central transport hub for this itinerary.

-The Fullerton Sydney in the CBD occupies the old General Post Office building on Martin Place — the heritage conversion is well done and the central location is hard to beat.
+The Fullerton Sydney in the CBD occupies the old General Post Office building on Martin Place — the heritage conversion is well done, and the central location is hard to beat.
+Rooms from around $280/night.

-QT Sydney on Market Street has strong design credentials and is a short walk from the Pitt Street shopping precinct.
+QT Sydney on Market Street has strong design credentials and sits a short walk from the Pitt Street shopping precinct.
+Mid-to-upper range, from around $280/night.

-For a mid-range option, The Grace Hotel in the CBD offers good-sized rooms in a heritage building and is consistently well-reviewed.
+The Grace Hotel in the CBD offers good-sized rooms in a heritage building and is consistently well-reviewed at a mid-range price — from around $180/night.

 For a full breakdown of options across budget ranges, see the Best Hotels in Sydney guide.